(email is easier than voicemail)

 in all work is the best gift I can give to my student.
 I maintain

-high standards so that my students will be prepared for what real
+high standards so that my students will be prepared for what upper division and graduate level

 I believe that education is a process as well as a product.